Today I’m going to show you exactly how to become an insurance claims adjuster.

 Is Claims Adjusting Right for You?

-In our ebook, Co-Founder Adam Gardiner uses his personal story and industry experience to help you decide if a career in claims adjusting is a good fit for you.
+In our ebook, Co-Founder Adam Gardiner shares his personal story and industry experience to help you decide if a career in claims adjusting is a good fit for you.

 STEP 2: CHOOSE THE TYPE OF INSURANCE ADJUSTER YOU WILL BE